Stiivi/entigen/README.md

 `__eq__` – method takes other object, then compares whether the other object is of the same subclass as the entity.
 All properties of the entity are compared with the properties of the other entity.

+### Info Writer

+The `info` writer can be used by shell scripts to learn more about the moden and the have better control over overal output generation using other writers.

+To list names of all entities in a model, one per line, use:

+    entigen -w info model

+Variables:

+* `decamelize` – write entity names as lower-case identifiers

 ## Readers